Inflectra/rapise-documentation/docs/Guide/git_integration.md

 * **GitBranch** - optional.
 You link test case to specific branch instead of default `master` branch.

 * **GitRoot** - optional.
 Target folder for checkout.
 If empty or absent, default Rapise Launcher temp folder is used.

+#### Using System Environment Variables
+In this case you may have only one checkout source for all test sets executed by **RapiseLauncher** on the given host.
+It is fine if your host is dedicated to run tests from specific repository and is a bit easier to set up.

+In this case you need to define system variables named exactly the same as corresponding custom properties described in the previous block: **GitUrl**, **GitUser**, **GitPassword**, **GitBranch**, **GitRoot**.
+All but **GitUrl** are optional.

+When both Environment Variable and Spira Custom Property are defined and custom property value is non-empty, then Custom Property's value is used.

 ### Checkout Externally